tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 ```

-## Activating a theme
+### Activating a theme

-The theme that is used to display a TalkJS UI depends on the current user's role.
+The theme that is used to display a TalkJS chat UI depends on the current user's role.
 If no role is set, the default theme is used.

-To configure a theme for a role, go to dashboard, and click Roles, then create or select a role and scroll down to the "UI Theme" section.
+To configure a theme for a role, go to dashboard, and click Roles, then create or select a role and scroll down to the "UI Theme" section and click on edit.

 ![edit role](./images/edit_role.png)